Making a referral is easy

 Dr. Mozzoni is the Director of Behavioral Services and Training for Lakeview NeuroRehabilitation Center in Effingham, NH.
 He is a board certified behavior analyst and certified brain injury specialist clinical trainer who has worked with people with brain injuries since 1985.
 He holds a PhD in applied behavior analysis from Florida State University and a Master’s in experimental psychology from Harvard University.
 He serves as treasurer for both the ACRM (American Congress of Rehabilitation Medicine) Interdisciplinary Special Interest Group and AACBIS (American Academy for the Certification of Brain Injury Specialists).
 Dr. Mozzoni is a member of the National Advisory Board for the Sarah Jane Brain Project and serves as a member of the editorial board of Behavioral Interventions.
 He has numerous publications and presentations in the areas of: Brain Injury Rehabilitation, Employee Turnover, Behavior Management and Skill Acquisition.

-Lorene is a member of the American Nurses Association (ANA) as well as the New Hampshire chapter of the ANA and is currently enrolled in graduate school pursuing her master’s degree.
+Lorene is a member of the American Nurses Association (ANA) as well as the New Hampshire chapter of the ANA.
+She is also the acting 2014 Nurse Planner for the Alaska Brain Injury Conference.